ldhandley/my-website/README.md

 # my-website
+## By Lindsey Handley
-This is a website that's kind of silly right now
+This is a website about my garden!